MSSFree88/PDF2PNG/README.md

 ---

 ## 📥 Downloads (Executables)
-If you just want to run it on Windows, download the .exe files from the `dist` folder
+If you just want to run it on Windows, [Download the latest release](../../releases/latest)

 **Run the executable**
 - **GUI:** Double-click PDF2PNG.exe